AnkushGitRepo/DSA/src/main/java/org/example/Arrays/ArrayReadMe.md

 - **Balanced Binary Tree**: Given a binary tree, determine if it is height-balanced.
 A height-balanced binary tree is defined as a binary tree in which the left and right subtrees of every node differ in height by no more than `1`.
 - **Maximum Depth of Binary Tree**: Given the `root` of a binary tree, return its maximum depth.
 A binary tree's maximum depth is the number of nodes along the longest path from the root node down to the farthest leaf node.
 - **Excel Sheet Column Title**: Given an integer `columnNumber`, return its corresponding column title as it appears in an Excel sheet.
+- **Excel Sheet Column Number**: Given a string `columnTitle` that represents the column title as it appears in an Excel sheet, return its corresponding column number.

 ## How to Use
 - Browse through each Java file to understand the code structure and problem-solving techniques.